All Calls Are Free and Confidential

 A relapse prevention plan also helps you begin to redefine what it means to have fun.
 Rather than the old behaviors which are associated with using drugs, you will learn new ways of enjoying life.

 In many ways, learning to redefine fun means coming to understand that although addiction recovery may be difficult at times, active addiction is always more difficult.
 Learning to live as a recovering person means understanding that life’s challenges are much easier to manage without drugs.
 An RPP is designed to remind you of this during each stage of your recovery.

 People in recovery relapse for all kinds of reasons.
 Sometimes it is something as simple as spending time with people with whom you used to use drugs.
 Of course, major times of stress are obvious triggers for relapses.

 There are some common triggers for substance abuse relapse.
 These come in two forms: external and internal triggers.

-External Triggers are people, places, and activities which you associate with using drugs.
+External Triggers are people, places, and activities that you associate with using drugs.
 It is critical to bear in mind that these triggers can precipitate the desire to use even before you are fully aware of what is happening.

-- People: Obviously hanging around with friends and acquaintances you used to use drugs with will function as a trigger to use again.
+- People: Obviously hanging around with friends and acquaintances you used to use drugs will function as a trigger to use again.
 However, it is important to remember that anyone who uses will likely trigger your desire to use.
 It is just too easy to fall into old behaviors when you are in the company of people who use drugs and alcohol.